ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

             source install/local_setup.bash
             ros2 launch my_package robot_launch.py

-First the robot will go forward and then it will turn clockwise in the circle arena.
-Nice job!
+First your robot will go forward and then it will turn clockwise in the circle arena.

 .. image:: Image/Robot_clock_wise.png